SapiensAnatis/SwitchScreenshot/readme.md

 Commands:

-- DM the bot `register <twitterusername>` to subscribe to a twitter username and receive all single-image tweets with #NintendoSwitch in them to your Discord inbox.
+- `register <twitterusername>`: subscribe to a twitter username and receive all single-image tweets with #NintendoSwitch in them to your Discord inbox.
+- `unregister <twitterusername>`: undo a registration you've made
+- `list`: show a list of your registrations